dafnith/maven-chart-project/seip2020_practical_assignments/unittesting/README.md

 # Unit Testing practice project

-A project for practicing Unit Testing
+The goal of this project is to get familiar with Unit testing and Continious Integration (Travis).